The Bonus-kun wiki last edited by ReverendHunt on 06/14/14 01:18PM

 Bonus-kun was originally a lifeless punching bag belonging to Rowe, a man who had trained many fighters.
-For unexplained reasons, Bonus-kun came to life (possibly because a fighter puts their soul into their fist and after being punched enough with so much soul he developed one of his own?) and afterwards Rowe trained him.
-After this, he began travelling the universe looking for strong opponents.
+For unexplained reasons, the punching bag came to life (possibly because a fighter puts their soul into their fist and after being punched enough with so much soul it developed one of its own?), and afterwards Rowe trained him.
+After completing his training, Bonus-kun began traveling the universe looking for strong opponents.

-Bonus-kun appeared in two games from Sunsoft: Galaxy Fight and Waku Waku 7.
-In the original Galaxy Fight, he was completely worthless.
-He only appeared as a bonus stage half way through the game (hence his name) and almost all he could do was throw tiny fireballs (whose sprite looked exactly like Ryu's fireballs from Street Fighter II).
+Bonus-kun first appeared in the original Galaxy Fight as a humorously weak bonus stage opponent halfway through the game and almost all he could do was throw tiny fireballs (whose sprite looked exactly like Ryu's fireballs from Street Fighter II).

 He later reappeared in Waku Waku 7, a game that was originally intended to be a sequel to Galaxy Fight.
-After you win 3 fights in a row without dying, Bonus-kun falls from space to test your skill.
-Bonus-kun is a much stronger opponent than he was last time, perhaps as an inside joke to Galaxy Fight fans.
+If the player wins three matches in a row without losing, Bonus-kun falls from space to test the player's skill.
+Bonus-kun is a much stronger opponent than he was in Galaxy Fight, perhaps as an inside joke to Galaxy Fight fans.
 He now sports a full move roster based entirely off of Ryu's moveset from Street Fighter and he fights without a difficulty limiter.
-If he beats you, as he probably will the first time he fights you, the game continues still and your next opponent is only slightly stronger.
-If you do manage to beat Bonus-kun, however, then your next opponent will be much stronger due to an increase in difficulty level.
-This was an excellent way to provide a challenge in Waku Waku 7 without having the same problems Galaxy Fight had with it's difficulty level.
+If he beats the player, the game still continues and the next opponent is only slightly stronger.
+If the player does manage to beat Bonus-kun, however, then the next opponent will be much stronger due to an increase in difficulty level.

-- All of Bonus-kun's alternate colors in Waku Waku 7 are based on other "shoto" characters, like Ryo or Ken.
-One of his colors is even a parody of Evil Ryu and his headband even has the "Ten" kanji (the same one that appears on Akuma'a back during his win pose) on it.
+- All of Bonus-kun's alternate colors in Waku Waku 7 are based on other Ryu-like characters, like Ryo Sakazaki from Art of Fighting or Ken Masters of Street Fighter.
+One of his colors is even a parody of Evil Ryu and his headband even has the "Ten" kanji (the same one that appears on Akuma's back during his win pose) on it.

-- Bonus-kun's theme in Waku Waku 7, "Gently Forgiving", begins sounding near identical to Ryu's theme.
+- The opening of Bonus-kun's theme in Waku Waku 7, "Gently Forgiving", sounding nearly identical to Ryu's Street Fighter II theme.
 This is even more apparent in the Saturn release.